AdobeDocs/commerce-admin.en/help/getting-started/admin-signin.md

 ## Allow multiple Admin logins

-The Admin provides access to manage the orders, customers, products, shipping, and payments functionality.
+The Admin provides access to manage the orders, customers, products, shipping, and payments functionalities.
 The default configuration is set to disallow multiple logins for an Admin user account as a security best practice.
 However, you can change this setting to allow Admin users to be logged in from multiple devices to accommodate your business workflows.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.